-At California Law Enforcement Assistance Program (CALEAP), we provide peer-driven assistance with the aid of licensed clinicians to help current, previous and retired First Responders and their spouses and significant others who have been involved in critical incidents.
+At California Law Enforcement Assistance Program (CALEAP), we provide peer-driven assistance with the aid of culturally competent licensed clinicians and experienced law enforcement chaplains to help current, former and retired law enforcement officers and their spouses or significant others who have been involved in critical incidents.

-Through your generous donations and partnerships with other nonprofits and state, county and city law enforcement agencies we are able to provide Post Critical Incident Seminars and peer support to current, former and retired First Responders.
+Through your generous donations and partnerships with other nonprofits and state, county and city law enforcement agencies we are able to provide Post Critical Incident Seminars and peer support to current, former and retired law enforcement.

 Additionally, we provide Critical Incident Stress Management (CISM) peer training to our peer team members to utilize during Post Critical Incident Seminars and with their co-workers at their home agencies further strengthening the law enforcement community.

-Finally, our Blue Line Vets program provides peer support and social engagement for medically and service retired First Responders.
+Finally, our Blue Line Vets program provides peer support and social engagement for medically and service retired law enforcement.

 What We Do

 California Law Enforcement Assistance Program is working hard along with our law enforcement peers, licensed clinicians and Law Enforcement Chaplains to help law enforcement officers and their spouses or significant others.
 Our work is dedicated to giving hope and healing as we strive to inspire and improve the lives of those law enforcement officers and spouses or significant others who have been exposed to critical incidents.
 Get in touch to learn how you can make a difference at CALEAP.